Open cell property in weakly o-minimal structures: Weakly o-minimal expansions of ordered groups

-\begin{theorem}[\cite{EEP}] Let $\mathcal M$ be a semi-bounded o-minimal expansion $\mathcal{M}=(M, <, +, 0, \cdots)$ of an ordered group.
+\begin{theorem}[\cite{EEP}] Let $\mathcal M = (M, <, +, \cdots)$ be a semi-bounded o-minimal expansion of an ordered group.
 Then every non-empty definable open set is a finite union of open cells. \end{theorem}

-\begin{theorem} Consider a semi-bounded non-valuational weakly o-minimal expansion $\mathcal{M}=(M, <, +, \dots)$ of an ordered group.
-Let $U$ be a definable open subset of $M^n$.
-Then there exist finitely many strong open cells whose union is $U$. \end{theorem}
+\begin{theorem} Consider a non-valuational weakly o-minimal expansion $\mathcal{M}=(M, <, +, \dots)$ of an ordered group.
+Let $U$ be a definable open subset of $M^n$ and assume that $\overline{\M}$ is semi-bounded.
+Then there exist finitely many open strong cells whose union is $U$. \end{theorem}